Aperocky/PortScan/readme.md

 `-e`, `--show_refused`: show connection errors other than timeouts, e.g. connection refused, permission denied with errno number as they happen.

 `-w`, `--wait`: Wait time for socket to respond.
-If scanning home internet or relatively fast internet connection, this can be set to `1` or even `0.2` for faster scanning.
+If scanning LAN or relatively fast internet connection, this can be set to `1` or even `0.2` for faster scanning.